Renovating Design Trends in Los Angeles

 LA kitchens tend to be large, mostly open plan, and gourmet with top-of-the-line professional appliances.
 But there’s not as much carving, ornate moldings, over-the-top use of stones.
 Instead, there’s more of a creative mix of materials.
 At the same time, the goal is more making it your own with custom looks—tile backsplashes, bold color ranges, and stove hoods.

 (Above) A verde stone blend backsplash in a LA renovation by designer Jeanne Chung.
-Photos by Peter Chistiansen Valli.
+Photos by Peter Christiansen Valli.

 Top kitchen materials to watch